-with a denoting the causal effect of BK-SIC (Fig. 4b) on Ural-SLP and b that of NP-SLP (Fig. 4c).
-Both effects are found to be very weak on these monthly timescales and can only be seen in roughly half of the model averages with no signal in the multi-model median (right panels in Fig. 4b and c).
-In a similar way, we also compute the influence of November Ural-SLP on December BK-SIC (Fig. 4d), of December Ural-SLP and NP-SLP on January vT (Fig. 4e and f), and of January vT on February SPV (Fig. 4g).
-Though the spread in link strength within and across models is again large, they are mostly of the expected sign, and results are robust when choosing different winter months.
+For example, to estimate the effect of November BK-SIC on January Ural-SLP, we compute with a denoting the causal effect of BK-SIC (Fig. 4b) on Ural-SLP, and b that of NP-SLP (Fig. 4c).
+Both effects are found to be very weak on these monthly time-scales and can only be seen in roughly half of the model averages with no signal in the multi-model median (right panels Fig. 4b, c).
+In a similar way, we also compute the influence of November Ural-SLP on December BK-SIC (Fig. 4d), of December Ural-SLP and NP-SLP on January vT (Fig. 4e, f), and of January vT on February SPV (Fig. 4g).
+Though the spread in link strength within and across models is again large, they are mostly of the expected sign and results are robust when choosing different winter months.